 Find other cool stuff we’ve done!

-TagsBaby Bathroom Bedroom Board&Batten Cabinets Carpet Ceiling chair Chairs Chandelier Chimney Closet CoffeeTable CraigsList Crate Curtain Decor Dog Door Drawers Dresser Etching Europe Expose Brick Fabric Floor Florida GelStain History Holiday Hollow Core HouseTour Insulation Kitchen Lath Library lyre Masonry Morter NailGun No-Sew Old Plaster Ottoman Paint Pallet Paper Party Plants Porch Quote Repurposed Reupholstery RomanShades Sanding Shelf Shower Shutter Sign Silhouette Sink Spring Stain StapleGun Stencil Storage Table Tile Tray Tub Vanity Wall Wallpaper Window Wood Wreath
+TagsBaby Bathroom Bedroom Board&Batten Cabinets Carpet Ceiling chair Chairs Chandelier Chimney Closet CoffeeTable CraigsList Crate Curtain Decor Dog Door Drawers Dresser Etching Europe Expose Brick Fabric Floor Florida GelStain History Holiday Hollow Core HouseTour Insulation Kitchen Lath Library lyre Masonry Morter NailGun No-Sew Old Plaster Ottoman Paint Pallet Paper Party Plants Porch Quote Repurposed Reupholstery RomanShades Sanding Shelf Shower Shutter Sign Silhouette Sink Stain StapleGun Stencil Storage Stove Table Tile Tray Tub Vanity Wall Wallpaper Window Wood Wreath

 Category Archives: Dining Room

 When we bought our house Tony was very specific on his expectations for a dining room table.
 It needed to be ornate, and it needed to be huge (or at least have multiple leaves so it could become huge). … Continue reading

 I know “storm before the calm” is not exactly the conventional phrase, but Tony and I don’t always do things the conventional way… And storms pretty accurately describe what’s been happening around here as of late.
 More specifically: a blizzard … Continue reading

 Before we taught overseas we had to take an online course about the International Baccalaureate philosophy.
 The first assignment was to describe what you saw out your window.
 There were people in the class from all over the world, so … Continue reading

 My most recent decor-related obsession has been decorative trays.
 Months and months ago I had made this one from an old picture frame and some scrap fabric.
 It was a great way to complete the look in the dining room. … Continue reading